telerik/justmock-docs/getting-started/visual-studio-extension.md

 ### On Demand Instrumentation Enabled
 Controls whether the JustMock Profiler will insert the required code (code instrumentation) to work on demand.
 Enabling this option will lead to significantly faster execution time.

->note This feature is still in Beta.
+> This feature is still in Beta.

 Because not all methods will be instrumented two functional breaking changes arise: